 I put together this list because it represents the exercises that are the most powerful and most effective total body exercises that deliver results with a kettlebell.

 You don’t need a kettlebell to do biceps curls or “triceps” work.

 But, if you want to swing, snatch, or press, the kettlebell is extremely effective.

-If you want great results, use this list as a template for progressions, but realize you actually don’t need to learn everything on this list to experience benefits from kettlebells.
+If you want great results, use this list as a reference for progressions, but realize you actually don’t need to learn everything on this list to experience benefits from kettlebells.

 The list is the “big picture” and a long-term approach to kettlebell training.

-You could spend months and years working to improve your skills and training with these exercises.
+You could spend months or years working to improve your skills and training with these exercises.

 I’ll also tell you that if you master the fundamental exercises (the big 7), you can definitely get significant benefits, whether that’s to transform your body or take your strength and performance to the next level.

 If you’re a beginner and you want to immediately start shedding body fat, building lean muscle, and improving your physical power, then start with the first 4 exercises (the deadlift, the swing, the goblet squat, and the turkish get up).

 When you have the fundamentals down safely, then progress along into the 2 next levels (progressions or double kettlebell work), depending on what your goals are and how much you want to challenge yourself.

 With that said, here’s the true top 21 kettlebell exercises.

 I have labeled them as beginner, intermediate, or advanced.
 This is simply to recognize at what level woudl be the starting point for each exercise.